NathanNeff/hadoop-examples/pig/local-mode-hacks/README.md

 Wanted to find out if Pig can be called:

-- Both local executiona and local filesystem is easy =(pig -x local)=
+- Both local execution and local filesystem is easy `$pig -x local`
+- Local execution but HDFS filesystem. `$ pig -jt local` seems to work, even on YARN

+Yay!